Nid989/anlp_legalNER/README.md

 ----

-`v1` - Regular Finetunining on judgement data
+`v1` - Regular Finetunining with BIO tagging on judgement data

 `v2` - Regular Finetuning with weighted CrossEntropyLoss on judgement data